-5. Apply patient care and management techniques to ensure confidentiality, safety, comfort, modesty, health, and well-being of the patient
+6. Deliver high quality patient care service in radiology by applying patient care and management techniques to ensure confidentiality, safety, comfort, modesty, health, and well-being of the patient

-- o Follow the guidelines of the AIDET model. - Explain procedures and post-procedural instructions to patients or patients' family. - Evaluate patients' ability to understand and comply with requirements for the requested procedures. - Observe, monitor, and document vital signs. - Use proper body mechanics and/or mechanical transfer devices when assisting patients and their transfers. - o Provide for patient safety, comfort, and modesty. - When indicated, select immobilization devices to prevent patient movement and/or ensure patient safety. - Verify accuracy of patient identification on images. - Maintain confidentiality of patient information. - Use sterile or aseptic technique when indicated - o Confirm type and prepare contrast media for administration - Prior to radiographic procedures using contrast media, gather information to determine if patient is at increased risk of adverse reactions - Observe patients after administration of contrast media to detect adverse reactions - o Recognize need for prompt medical attention and administer emergency care - o Document required information on patients' medical records - Clean and disinfect facilities and equipment and dispose of contaminated items in preparation for all procedures - o Follow appropriate procedures when in contact with a patient in isolation - o Monitor medical equipment attached to the patient (e.g., IVs, oxygen) during radiographic procedures
+- Follow the guidelines of the AIDET model. - Explain procedures and post-procedural instructions to patients or patients' family. - Evaluate patients' ability to understand and comply with requirements for the requested procedures. - Observe, monitor, and document vital signs. - Use proper body mechanics and/or mechanical transfer devices when assisting patients and their transfers. - Provide for patient safety, comfort, and modesty. - When indicated, select immobilization devices to prevent patient movement and/or ensure patient safety. - Verify accuracy of patient identification on images. - Maintain confidentiality of patient information. - Use sterile or aseptic technique when indicated - Confirm type and prepare contrast media for administration - Prior to radiographic procedures using contrast media, gather information to determine if patient is at increased risk of adverse reactions

+- Observe patients after administration of contrast media to detect adverse reactions - Recognize need for prompt medical attention and administer emergency care - Document required information on patients' medical records - Clean and disinfect facilities and equipment and dispose of contaminated items in preparation for all procedures - Follow appropriate procedures when in contact with a patient in isolation - Monitor medical equipment attached to the patient (e.g., IVs, oxygen) during radiographic procedures